Peter+Jacob+Christ+square+head+shot.jpg

 Driving, Discovering, Drawing and Painting

 I like to get in the car and just drive to unknown places via less traveled routes.
-I’m always on the lookout to discover new images and landscapes that grab me.
+I’m always on the lookout to discover subject matter and landscapes that grab me.
 What frequently draws my eye are the sometimes faded but bold signs and street scenes that pop up just around the bend in the road.
 My wife and I are always on the lookout.
 Friends and family send bits they’ve spotted too.
+I feel like people usually see signs without really seeing them.
+They take in the information on the signs without looking at the signs as a part of (perhaps even the dominant part of) our modern landscapes.

-Sometimes my paintings are focused on a single sign and it’s setting - the way light plays across the neon, the colors in the shadows it casts, the chains that suspend it from the crumbling brick work.
+Sometimes my paintings are focused on a single sign and it’s setting - the way light plays across the neon, the colors in the shadows it casts, the flaking paint, the chains that suspend it from the crumbling brick work.

 Other times my paintings are a mashup of many different elements I’ve collected from these road trips.
 Signs, symbols, words, people, birds, clouds, textures and colors etc.

-I don’t think of my paintings as photorealistic but representational.
+I don’t think of my paintings as photorealistic but “representationally abstract”.
 Even a painting that looks realistic has been changed by me to express how I want to depict a scene rather than how the scene actually looked.
-And they also “represent” the culture I’ve lived in.
+Simultaneously, I’d like people to look at my paintings as a composition of abstract elements just like “notes’ are in music… and not just as a representation of recognizable objects.
+Realizing that they also “represent” the culture I’ve lived, in which can feel nostalgic and suggest remembrances.

-Too often, I find the signs and scenes I’ve used as the basis for my paintings have been destroyed shortly after I've completed the paintings.
+Ironically, I often find the signs and scenes I’ve used as the basis for my paintings have been destroyed shortly after I've completed the paintings.
 Either by development or by accident.
 Perhaps I’m a curse.

 Peter Jacob Christ attended Syracuse University (BFA), studied painting at the Sir John Cass School of Art in London, and traveled through Europe before moving to New York.
 He earned a master’s degree from New York University (MA).
 Teachers that inspired him include the figurative painter Jerome Witkin and the pop artist Idelle Weber.
 Peter lives and works in New Hartford, CT.